Dynamic Stretching: A Quick Routine for Active Flexibility

 Increased Muscle Temperature and Elasticity

 One of the most significant advantages of dynamic stretching is its ability to increase muscle temperature and elasticity.
-When muscles are warmed up through dynamic movements, they become more pliable, reducing the risk of strains and injuries during subsequent physical activities.
+When muscles are warmed up through dynamic movements, they become more pliable and better able to handle the demands of physical activity.
+By raising both muscle and core temperature, dynamic stretching improves circulation and helps muscles respond more efficiently during exercise.
+This increase in pliability allows for a safer transition into intense physical activity, and muscles are better equipped to withstand rapid, forceful demands.

 Enhanced Muscle Performance